netdata/netdata/docs/netdata-security.md

 #### Expose Netdata only in a private LAN

-If your organisation has a private administration and management Local Area Network (LAN), you can bind Netdata on this network interface on all your servers.
+If your organisation has a private administration and management LAN, you can bind Netdata on this network interface on all your servers.
 This is done in `Netdata.conf` with these settings:

 ```
 [web]